Great! That means you’re SAFE AT HOME.

 A BIT OF HUMOR

 Pluto the talking schnauzer dispenses advice to us two-leggeds during this stressful time.
 When you’re feeling anxious, Pluto may help.
 To start, here’s Pluto with an intro chat for us humans.
 You can find all of Pluto's musings on YouTube, Facebook, or Instagram under #Pluto Living.
 And to help with home schooling, Pluto Living has recently introduced Pluto Living University -- Here's the very first episode of PLU, full of fun factoids.
+Since then, Pluto has gained many millions of fans all around the world!

 MORE HEALTH & SELF CARE